TehFridge/Zappka3DS/README.md

 # Usage
 A - Show Your Barcode

-Y - Change Your Barcode (when the textbox appears type there the numbers underneath your Żappka Barcode)

 X - Change Your Name (when the textbox appears type there any name you want)